|Buttercup Primary School

 - 2nd warning – child makes choice to behave

-- If poor behavior continues child is asked to move his/her name to amber light.
+- If poor behaviour continues child is asked to move his/her name to amber light.

-- If poor behavior continues child will be asked to move his/her name to the red light.
+- If poor behaviour continues child will be asked to move his/her name to the red light.

 - If child reaches red light then he/she will lose 5 minutes of golden time.

 - Every day a new start will be made so all children will begin on green every day.

 - Any child staying on green for the whole week will receive three bonus house points on a Friday.

 - If a child refuses to participate i.e. move name onto amber or red he/she will be removed from the system and put onto a different one.
 A letter will be sent home to parents to explain why this has happened.
 The system could be a 10 sticker card or ‘Am I having a good day?’ card.

 - Time out – a child causing disruption should be sent to a pre-arranged class for 10 minutes.
 Work should be taken but the receiving teacher should ignore any child who refuses to work.